Coherent control of solid-state defect spins via patterned boron-doped diamond circuit: Evaluation of electrical properties of BDD

 \section{Evaluation of electrical properties of BDD}

-To evaluate the boron concentration of BDD, we first performed electrical resistivity measurements on the BDD circuits, as illustrated in Fig.~\ref{f_RT}.
+To evaluate the boron concentration of BDD, we first performed electrical resistivity measurements on the BDD circuits, as illustrated in Figs.~\ref{f_RT}a and b.
 The electrical resistivity was assessed as a function of temperature using the four-probe technique enclosed in the Physical Properties Measurement System or a home-built Gifford--McMahon cryostat system.
 BDD1 exhibited metallic characteristics near room temperature, with resistivity decreasing as the temperature decreased.
-This trend aligns with findings from past studies \cite{ekimovSuperconductivityDiamond2004, takanoSuperconductivityCVDDiamond2009}.
-Notably, at approximately 3~K, BDD1 displayed a resistivity drop indicative of a superconducting transition.
-BDD2 showed a similar pattern but without any superconducting transition above 2~K. By contrast, BDD3, with reduced boron concentration, displayed typical insulating behavior, characterized by an increase in resistivity with decreasing temperature.
-Earlier studies have identified an insulator-to-metal transition at a boron concentration of approximately $3\times10^{20}~\rm {cm}^{-1}$ \cite{yokoyaOriginMetallicProperties2005, takanoSuperconductivityCVDDiamond2009}.
-Based on past studies \cite{takanoSuperconductivityCVDDiamond2009, zhangCharacterizationHeavilyBorondoped1996, lagrangeActivationEnergyLow1998}, the boron concentrations were estimated to be $3\times10^{21}$, $4\times10^{20}$, and $1\times10^{20}$ $\rm {cm}^{-1}$, respectively, categorizing BDD1 and BDD2 as metals and BDD3 as an insulator.
+This trend aligns with findings from existing studies \cite{ekimovSuperconductivityDiamond2004, takanoSuperconductivityCVDDiamond2009}.
+Notably, at approximately 3~K, BDD1 exhibited a resistivity drop indicative of a superconducting transition.
+BDD2 exhibited a similar pattern but without any superconducting transition above 2~K, whereas BDD3, with reduced boron concentration, exhibited typical insulating behavior, characterized by an increase in resistivity with decreasing temperature.
+Studies have reported an insulator-to-metal transition at a boron concentration of approximately $3\times10^{20}~\rm {cm}^{-1}$ \cite{yokoyaOriginMetallicProperties2005, takanoSuperconductivityCVDDiamond2009}.
+According to the studies \cite{takanoSuperconductivityCVDDiamond2009, zhangCharacterizationHeavilyBorondoped1996, lagrangeActivationEnergyLow1998}, the boron concentrations were estimated to be $3\times10^{21}$, $4\times10^{20}$, and $1\times10^{20}$ $\rm {cm}^{-1}$, categorizing BDD1 and BDD2 as metals and BDD3 as an insulator, respectively.